pausan/migrate2gitlfs/README.md

   specified the latter, only the latter will be deleted, thus, you should add all files.
 This field does not allow patterns, just full paths.

+  This field is NOT updated by analysis command.

 - **history_replace_files**: List of files and search/replace patterns to
   perform a search and replace for specific case-sensitive patterns in specified files.

 - **lfs_patterns**: here `default` and `none` are special keywords.
-This tool contains a big list of default binary files that you might want to use, so feel free to leave it as is.
-Otherwise you can specify a list of comma-separated patterns or extensions like ("png, jpeg, path/to/file*, gif").
+This tool contains a big list of default binary files that you might want to use, so feel free to leave it as is (using default).
+Otherwise you can specify a list of comma-separated patterns or extensions like ("png, jpeg, path/to/file*, gif"), or just provide a extra json array with the patterns you'd like.

+  This field is NOT updated by analysis command (but its contents are used to generate extra_lfs_patterns, everything not matching lfs_patterns will be included in extra_lfs_patterns).

 - **extra_lfs_patterns**: here you should add a list of patterns or file names that you'd like to be part of LFS.
-This is separated from `lfs_patterns` so that default list can be easily used.
+This is separated from `lfs_patterns` so that default list can be easily reused.

 Please note that if you only want to search and replace in history or delete files, while this tool can do the job if you disable LFS, all commits will be